Ebyrd10/Stat_Tracker/README.md

-# Valorant_Tracker
+# Overwatch_Tracker
-A full-stack app to track a Valorant user's accomplishments and statistics.
+A full-stack app to track a Overwatch user's accomplishments and statistics.